Klaus-Anderson/Blink-Reader/README.md

 the words per minute at which the text displays.

 The inception for Blink Reader was initially conceived of 2019, but was mostly developed during 2020.
+Blink Reader is written entirely using Kotlin, and Utilized Android JetPack components including ViewModel and LiveData.

 Release Notes
 ## Version 1.0